sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/managed/operations.md

 ## Changing the instance

+> SOC2/CI-98

 The state of managed instances infrastructure and deployment artifact are stored in the following repositories

 - [sourcegraph/infrastructure](https://github.com/sourcegraph/infrastructure)
 - [sourcegraph/deploy-sourcegraph-managed](https://github.com/sourcegraph/deploy-sourcegraph-managed)

 We are aligned with the [company-wide testing philosophy](https://docs.sourcegraph.com/dev/background-information/testing_principles#policy).
 All changes to above repositories have to be done via a Pull Request, and the Pull Request requires a [test plan](https://docs.sourcegraph.com/dev/background-information/testing_principles#test-plans) in the description to detail how to validate the change.
 Additionally, the Pull Request will require at least one approval prior to merging.
 This ensure we establish a proper audit trail of what's changed and the reason behind it.

+## Avaiability of the instance

+> SOC2/CI-87

+We are aligned with the [company-wide incident response playbook](../../../process/incidents/index.md) to handle managed instances downtime.

+### Uptime Checks

+We utilize GCP [Uptime Checks](https://cloud.google.com/monitoring/uptime-checks) to perform uptime checks against the [managed instance frontend url](https://github.com/sourcegraph/deploy-sourcegraph-managed/blob/f2d46b67f31bfcd2d74f79e46641a701215afb56/modules/terraform-managed-instance/infrastructure.tf#L508-L553).
+When such alert is fired, it usually means the service is completely not accessible to customers.
+In the event of downtime, GCP will notify [On-Call DevOps engineers](../index.md#on-call) via Opsgenie and the On-Call engineers will proceed with our incident playbook to ensure we reach to a resolution.

 ## Instance technicalities